a2hop/dirtree/README.md

 5. Click "Run workflow" to start the build process

 When manually triggered with "Publish binaries to release" option:
-- If a release already exists, the binaries will be attached to the latest release
+- The binaries will be attached to the most recent release
 - If no release exists, a new release tagged "latest" will be created automatically

 ## License